Towards the Systematic Reporting of the Energy and Carbon Footprints of Machine Learning

 \subsection{Energy Accounting}

 Energy accounting is fairly straightforward.
-The energy consumption of a system can be measured in Joules (J) or Watt-hours (Wh),\footnote{One Watt is a unit of power -- equivalent to one Joule per second.} representing the amount of energy needed to power the system.
-Life-cycle accounting might also consider the energy required to manufacture components of the system -- for example, the production of GPUs or CPUs~\citep{jones2013green}.
+The energy consumption of a system can be measured in Joules (J) or Watt-hours (Wh),\footnote{One Watt is a unit of power---equivalent to one Joule per second.} representing the amount of energy needed to power the system.
+Life-cycle accounting might also consider the energy required to manufacture components of the system---for example, the production of GPUs or CPUs~\citep{jones2013green}.
 However, we largely ignore life-cycle aspects of energy accounting due to the difficulties in attributing manufacturing impacts on a per-experiment basis.
 Measuring data-center energy impacts also contain several layers, focusing on hardware-centric and software-centric analyses.
 Many parts contribute to the power consumption of any computational system. \citet{dayarathna2015data} survey energy consumption components of a data center and their relative consumption: cooling (50\%), lighting (3\%), power conversion (11\%), network hardware (10\%), and server/storage (26\%).
-The server and storage component can further be broken down into contributions from DRAM, CPUs, among other compute components.
-Accurate accounting for all of these components requires complex modeling and varies depending on workload.
-Since we aim to provide a framework at the per-experiment software level, we only account for aspects of energy consumption which expose interfaces for energy metrics.
-For the purpose of our work, this is constrained to DRAM, CPUs, and GPUs.
-To account for all other components, we rely on a power usage effectiveness (PUE) factor \citep{strubell2019energy}.
-This factor rescales the available power metrics by an average projected overhead of other components.
-With more available software interfaces, more robust modeling can be performed as reviewed by \citet{dayarathna2015data}.